 Northwoods Golf Course

-Proposed Solution: Ram Jack South Carolina proposed using beam brackets with helical piles torqued to custom depths at various locations around each bridge to raise and stabilize them.
-Each bridge would require its own unique plan and engineering to ensure the stability of the installation.
-Ram Jack proposed three helical piles with beam brackets to stabilize the clubhouse from further settlement.
+Proposed Solution: Ram Jack South Carolina proposed using beam brackets with helical piles torqued to custom depths at various locations around each bridge to raise and support them.
+Each bridge would require its own unique plan and engineering to ensure the support of the installation.
+Ram Jack proposed three helical piles with beam brackets to support the clubhouse from further settlement.

-Outcome: Each bridge was raised and/or stabilized, and the clubhouse was stabilized for maximum practical recovery.
+Outcome: Each bridge was raised and/or supported, and the clubhouse was supported for maximum practical recovery.
 Not only was the appearance of each bridge improved, but the safety of Northwoods’ golfers was secured.
 In total 40 helical piles were installed, and the job was completed quickly and efficiently so as not to interrupt course business and the enjoyment of golfers.

 Download the full case study in pdf format